-- Preferred date – ie: day 1, 2, 3, or 4 of camp programming (you will be required to be at camp from July 4-9 campers arrive on the 5th which will be day 1 of camp programming.
-Most workshops for campers take place on day 2 & 3- July 6, 7).
+- Preferred date – ie: day 1, 2, 3, or 4 of camp programming (you will be required to be at camp for the entire duration, from July 1-6.
+Campers arrive on the 2ne which will be day 1 of camp programming.
+Most workshops for campers take place on day 2 & 3- July 3rd & 4th).

-- Supplies Needed: Audiovisual or other equipment and materials needed and set-up or equipment/materials required from us.
-Please be specific so that we are able to purchase the supplies for you before camp.
+- Supplies Needed: Audiovisual or other equipment and materials needed, and set-up assistance or equipment/materials required from us.
+Please be specific so that we are able to have the supplies ready for you before camp.
 We will be in touch with you to see if you need assistance transporting equipment/supplies to camp.

-Deadline for the proposals is March 15, 2018.
-Proposals may be submitted electronically via email.
+Deadline for the proposals is March 15, 2020.
+Proposals may be submitted electronically via the document upload at the end of the Community Mentor application.
 We look forward to hearing from you!

 If you have any questions at all, please contact us at 604.822.8298 or firstname.lastname@example.org